 THE VSI enables a revisit of AFM's early herstory and women's writings which its founders, a small group of gender activists and feminists, felt had to be broadcast to stamp the real politics of women's lives into the national consciousness and male-dominated political discourses that marked South Africa on the eve of democracy.
 These early contributions critiqued gender neutral policies, demanded accountability, and questioned women's inequality in every sector of life, ranging from the economy, land, women's work and its precarity in the labour market, women's health, and the role of religion, culture and tradition and education in women's subjugation.
-This new space also allowed for the subversion of traditional body and sexual politics which would find fuller expression almost 2 decades later!
+This new space also allowed for the subversion of traditional body and sexual politics which would find fuller expression almost two decades later!

 Robust national debates and criticism from black feminists and researchers on issues of representation marked the end of the first decade, and featured strongly in AFM's journals.
 Whether white women writers and researchers could write about black women's experiences and more critically, who should speak on their behalf were burning issues within the broader politics of inequality and privilege in South Africa, amongst South African women and within feminist knowledge production in the country.